Classification of 1+0 two-dimensional Hamiltonian operators: Acknowledgments

 \section{Acknowledgments}

-The author thanks the financial support of GNFM of the Istituto Nazionale di Alta Matematica and of PRIN 202248TY47 003, “Modelling complex biOlogical systeMs for biofuEl productioN and sTorAge: mathematics meets green industry (MOMENTA) ”.
+The author thanks the financial support of GNFM of the Istituto Nazionale di Alta Matematica, of the PRIN project MIUR Prin 2022, project code 1074 2022M9BKBC, Grant No. CUP B53D23009350006; and of PRIN 202248TY47 003, "Modelling complex biOlogical systeMs for biofuEl productioN and sTorAge: mathematics meets green industry (MOMENTA) ".